Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Case Study: Physically Accurate Beam- and Null-Forming with an RRA

-\fref{fig:cs_fig_1} shows the results of the first simulation.
-Here, one primary user was placed \mbox{at~$\theta_{\rm{U},1}=30^\circ$} \mbox{and~$\varphi_{\rm{U},1}=0^\circ$} and one secondary user \mbox{at~$\theta_{\rm{I},1}=15^\circ$} \mbox{and~$\varphi_{\rm{I},1}=0^\circ$}.
-The algorithm was then run twice: once ignoring the secondary user and once considering both users.
-In both cases, our algorithm achieves a gain of more than \SI{12}{\decibel} in the direction of the primary user.
-That is, our algorithm is able to suppress the transmitted radiation intensity in the direction of the secondary user while still upholding the REMS gain in the direction of the primary user.
+In the first scenario, one primary user is placed \mbox{at~$\theta_{\rm{U},1}\!=\!30^\circ$} \mbox{and~$\varphi_{\rm{U},1}\!=\!0^\circ$} and one secondary user is placed \mbox{at~$\theta_{\rm{I},1}\!=\!15^\circ$} \mbox{and~$\varphi_{\rm{I},1}\!=\!0^\circ$}.
+The algorithm is then executed twice: once normally (incorporating both users) and once while ignoring the secondary user. \fref{fig:cs_fig_1} shows the resulting REMS gain.
+In both instances, our algorithm achieves a gain of more than $\SI{12}{\decibel}$ in the direction of the primary user.
+This demonstrates that the algorithm can suppress the transmitted radiation intensity in the direction of the secondary user while maintaining the REMS gain toward the primary user.